 The third stage of the entrance examination includes the following sub-tests:

 The workshops include practical assignments and discussions in group or by yourself, studio assignments, and other sound-related assignments.
 In these assignments, the factors to be assessed include your aptitude for group work, the technical and creative solutions you select, and for the analysis and communication of aural perceptions.

 The instrument of the audition can be an orchestral or soloist instrument used in western classical music, jazz, ethnic music, popular music, or electronic or other device used in musical performance.
 The Sibelius Academy will not provide any other instruments than a piano and a drum kit to the audition.
 The Sibelius Academy will not provide an accompanist for the applicants.
 You may bring one (1) accompanist with you to the entrance examination if you wish.
 You will be responsible for obtaining the accompanist.

 In the interview, the Entrance Examination Board will assess your chances to succeed in studies of the Music Technology programme and later in the work tasks to which the programme qualifies.
 Your communication skills and clarity of presentation will also be evaluated.

-The Entrance Examination Board will assess all subparts of the entrance examination by giving points.
+The Board will assess the applicant’s performance in all sub-tests by giving points.
+The assessment of the portfolio is based on both its content and the accompanying project description.
 The scores for the third stage will determine the final student selection.
-The assessment of the portfolio is based on both its content and the accompanying project description.

-The components of the entrance examination are weighted as follows:
+In the first stage, the components of the entrance examination are weighted as follows: